Shrinks99/ph-submissions/en/drafts/originals/interactive-data-visualization-dashboard.md

 * How to deploy a dashboard for free

->Your dashboard needs to be seen and accessed by others, to achieve great impact.
+>To achieve greater impact, your dashboard needs to be seen by others.
 We used Render for the deployment, but that is only one of many options available at the time of writing.
 There are even more options if you are willing to pay a certain amount of money.
-The key is to find a platform that is reliable and sustainable.
+The key is to find a platform that is reliable and sustainable over the long term.

 The final message of this lesson is to encourage you to adapt the provided code for your own purposes.
 There are also numerous free online resources for further study.
 To get started, all you need to do is just open a command line tool, open a text editor, and try out the Python code yourself!